On quasiconformal harmonic maps between surfaces: Applications

 On the other hand, since $w$ is $\rho$ harmonic it follows that is analytic.
 Thus $w_n$ is $\rho_n$ harmonic for

 This means that the Hopf differential of $w_n$ is analytic.
-According to Proposition~\ref{arbitrarydomain} Therefore by Montel's theorem, up to some subsequence it converges to some analytic function $\Psi_0$ on the unit disk.
+According to Proposition~\ref{arbitrarydomain} and \eqref{qq} it follows that Therefore by Montel's theorem, up to some subsequence $\Psi_n$ converges to some analytic function $\Psi_0$ on the unit disk.
+On the other hand, up to some subsequence (according to Lemma~\ref{loca}) converges uniformly in compact sets of the unit disk to Also we have